-If any household member is currently engaged in or has engaged in any of the following criminal activities within the past three (3) years, the family will be denied admission:
+PRPHA will evaluate and denied admission if any household member is currently engaged in or has engaged in any of the following criminal activities within the past three (3) years, and do not present prove of compliance with the court order and/or complete a rehabilitation program.

 - a.
 Drug-related criminal activity, defined by HUD as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute or use the drug [24 CFR 5.100]. - b.
 Violent criminal activity, defined by HUD as any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage [24 CFR 5.100]. - c.
 Criminal activity that may threaten the health, safety, or welfare of other tenants [24 CFR 960.203(c)(3)]. - d.
 Criminal activity that may threaten the health or safety of PRPHA staff, contractors, subcontractors, or agents. - e.
 Criminal sexual conduct, including but not limited to sexual assault, incest, open and gross lewdness, or child abuse.

-Evidence of such criminal activity includes, but is not limited to: - a.
-Any record of convictions, arrests, or evictions for suspected drugrelated or violent criminal activity of household members within the past three (3) years.
+Evidence of such criminal activity includes, but is not limited to:

+- a.
+Any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past three (3) years. - b.
-b.
 A record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.